deep-daya/Wind-Temperature-Modeling/README.md

 1. train_monthly.py: train over the monthly NCEP/NCAR data of u,v,T over the U.S. and make plots
 2. train_daily.py: train over the daily NCEP/NCAR data of u,v,T over the U.S. and make plots
 3. us2_train.py: train over the daily NCEP/NCAR data of u,v,T over the U.S. plus two points outside its border and make plots

+extract_us_data.py extracts from global daily NCEP/NCAR data the data over U.S., and U.S. plus two points outside its border, and write the extracted data into a new netCDF file.